 Financial Services provides accounting services to city agencies, manages citywide accounts payable, and maintains the city’s financial records.
 Financial Services provides customer focused services to other city agencies using a shared services model in order to maximize efficiency, reduce costs, and build subject matter expertise.

-This division manages payroll for all city agencies and provides tools for timekeeping, leave management and activities allocation to allow for better allocation of resources and strategic planning.
-The section works closely with the Office of Human Resources and Technology Services in support of the PeopleSoft Human Capital Management system.
+Payroll manages payroll for all city departments and agencies and provides tools for timekeeping, leave management and activities allocation to allow for better allocation of resources and strategic planning.

 If you are an employee and have separated, retired, or resigned from the City and County of Denver and have questions or need assistance, please contact the Payroll Division by emailing PayrollDivision@denvergov.org.